amirhosseinzlf/SMARLA/README.md

 </p>

 **The performance of the model in operation with different abstraction levels.** This part focuses on evaluating the performance of the safety violation prediction model during the execution of episodes.
-We analyze how well the trained _Random Forest_ models perform in operation across different time steps while considering different abstraction levels.
+We analyze how well the trained models perform in operation in different time steps, considering different abstraction levels within the optimal range of abstraction levels.
-The main focus for such evaluation is the model's ability to accurately predict safety violations early.
+The main focus is to assess the model's ability to accurately predict safety violations early.

-The F1-score of the _Random Forest_ models for the two case studies, considering various levels of abstraction, are presented in the Figures below:
+The F1-score of the safety violation prediction models for the two case studies, considering various levels of abstraction, are presented in the Figures below: